wiseleyb/recipe-files/md/caesar-dressing.md

 7. Thicken with shaved parm if needed (or add parm when making salad)

+Note: For salad...
+I only use romaine hearts, you can buy "mini-romaine" these days in stores which are perfect for this.
+I like to wash/dry/put-in-the-fridge the leaves (they need to be dry for the dressing to stick).
+And use a peeler for the parm to get long slices of parm (but also used some shaved when mixing with dressing).
+I don't really like garlic-croutons on salads but, if you do, tons of recipes out there and super classic.
+Some of the better salads I've had did croutons with long, off-bias cuts of french bread - so a croustini instead of a garlic crouton.
+Great for presentation.

 Note: If you want a grilled chicken caesar... just pound a chicken breast until about 1/8" thick.
-S&P and brush on some caesar dressing, then grill.
+S&P and brush on some caesar dressing, if you have some carne asada spice blend - add it, then grill.

 Note: Storing anchovies... if using tinned anchovies transfer to small jar - completely submerge in oil.
 Store in fridge.
 If using jarred anchovies, make sure they're covered in oil, store in fridge.
+Before re-using pull from fridge for around an hour to allow to come to room temp... oil tends to congeal in the fridge.